Omkar-Ghongade/ogDoctor/README.md

 # What's MediCare ?

-<b>It is a Doctor Consultation & Appointment Booking Application which helps you to get connected with the doctors in your nearby area based on the basic symptons and diseases. </b>
+<b>It is a Doctor Consultation & Appointment Booking Application which helps you to get connected with the doctors in your nearby area based on the basis of symptons and diseases. </b>

 <!-- # Overview  -->